affinitydb/doc/Affinity server.md

 ## USAGE NOTES

-ChaosDB natively supports two query languages pathSQL and protobuf, plus a native C++ api.  pathSQL is a SQL dialect.  protobuf is query/response serialization defined with google protobuf.
+Affinity natively supports two query languages pathSQL and protobuf, plus a native C++ api.  pathSQL is a SQL dialect.  protobuf is query/response serialization defined with google protobuf.
 The store server supports both pathSQL and protobuf.